Design Thinking: Food Truck Challenge

 Instructors choose from three scenarios available in the underlying model, each with different optimal outcomes — so students can play a second time after a debriefing session, and apply what they’ve learned, without knowing the solution as they attempt the exercise again.

-Design Thinking: The Food Truck Challenge
+Design Thinking: Food Truck Challenge Simulation

-Design Thinking: The Food Truck Challenge
+Design Thinking: Food Truck Challenge Simulation

 Up Next